PyO3/pyo3/guide/src/faq.md

 5. Thread A is blocked, because it waits to re-acquire the GIL which thread B still holds.
 6. Deadlock.

-PyO3 provides a struct [`GILOnceCell`] which works similarly to these types but avoids risk of deadlocking with the Python GIL.
-This means it can be used in place of other choices when you are experiencing the deadlock described above.
-See the documentation for [`GILOnceCell`] for further details and an example how to use it.
+PyO3 provides a struct [`GILOnceCell`] and an extension trait [`OnceExt`] that enable functionality similar to these types but avoid the risk of deadlocking with the Python GIL.
+This means they can be used in place of other choices when you are experiencing the deadlock described above.
+See the documentation for [`GILOnceCell`] and [`OnceExt`] for further details and an example how to use them.

 [`GILOnceCell`]: {{#PYO3_DOCS_URL}}/pyo3/sync/struct.GILOnceCell.html
+[`OnceExt`]: {{#PYO3_DOCS_URL}}/pyo3/sync/trait.OnceExt.html

 ## I can't run `cargo test`; or I can't build in a Cargo workspace: I'm having linker issues like "Symbol not found" or "Undefined reference to _PyExc_SystemError"!